Steward Volunteer questions

 Can I accept shifts directly from the vaccination site?

-Shifts you arrange outside the GoodSAM app are not covered by NHS Volunteer Responders and we can only pay expenses for stewarding shifts you accept through the GoodSAM app.
+Shifts you arrange outside the GoodSAM app are not covered by NHS Volunteer Responders programme and we can only pay expenses for stewarding shifts you accept through the GoodSAM app.
 Volunteering outside of the app also stops other NHS Volunteer Responders from having a fair opportunity to support shifts.
 Please help us keep you supported and let us know if you attend a vaccination site as an NHS Volunteer Responder and are asked to sign up to the site’s own volunteering rotas.
 Please call the Support Team on 0808 196 3382.

 The site I have been volunteering at has asked me to do shifts locally outside of the app – is this OK?